sirgama/Code-Blog/README.md

 An online web blog application that talks about code and things learnt so far.
 It consumes a quotes API.

-TA user can subscribe to a blog and get notified via mail.
+A user can subscribe to a blog and get notified via mail.
 The app is built on Flask framework.

 ## Live preview